abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 {: .definition}

->An preorder is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity and transitivity.
+>An preorder is a set of elements, together with a *binary relation* between the elements of the set, that obeys the laws of reflexivity and transitivity.

 Preorder is not exactly an order in the everyday sense --- it can have arrows coming from any point to any other: if a partial order can be used to model who is better than who at soccer, then a preorder can be used to model who has beaten who, either directly (by playing him) or indirectly.